State Transit Authority

 The State Transit Authority of New South Wales, also referred to as State Transit, was an agency of the Government of New South Wales operating bus services in Sydney.
 Superseding the Urban Transit Authority in 1989, it was also responsible for the provision of ferry services in Sydney until 2004 and bus and ferry services in Newcastle until 2017.
 It ceased trading after 2 April 2022 with its remaining operations to be contracted out by Transport for NSW to replacement operators.
+As of November 2024, the New South Wales Government has not yet put forward a Bill for the dissolution of the State Transit Authority of NSW.

 History

 In view of its political sensitivity, the agencies responsible for public transport in New South Wales are frequently restructured.
 Buses and ferries were the responsibility of the Department of Government Transport until 1972, when it was merged with the Department of Railways New South Wales to form the Public Transport Commission.